stefanoborini/book-the-software-company/00-introduction.md

 # On process
 - running out of spare capacity to improve the process
 - everything priority one, therefore switch context all the time
-- communication channel proliferation (mail, chat, jira, etc)

 # On management
-- withhold info until definitive.
-- execs may be married to a formula.
-- developers as brain cells. making them leave is a lobotomy
-- pissing off developers.
-Grueling tasks
-- developers are not interchangeable
-- splitting of tasks across teams

 # On bug reporting and issue tracking